Counseling Psychology (Ph.D.)

 Acceptance into the program carries with it the responsibility to uphold the published ethical standards of the American Psychological Association.
 Violation of ethical standards may result in termination from the program.
 The program reserves the right to review the progress of students and to terminate students from the program on the basis of inability to meet academic, personal, or professional standards.

-To complete the PhD in counseling psychology, students must meet the following requirements:
+To complete a Ph.D. in counseling psychology, students must meet the following requirements:

-- complete the prescribed program of study, including a minimum of 96 credits beyond the baccalaureate, or 45 credits beyond a master’s degree in counseling or a collateral field.
-Additional courses (such as master’s degree prerequisite courses; see PhD student handbook for more information) will be required
+- complete the prescribed program of study.
+Additional courses (such as master’s degree prerequisite courses—see Ph.D. student handbook for more information) may be required;

-- complete a one-year doctoral research apprenticeship project (two consecutive semesters and a summer), including participation in PSGE 8001 Research Apprenticeship, which includes monthly seminars, as well as a research apprenticeship under the supervision of a member of the faculty
+- complete a one-year doctoral research apprenticeship project (minimum of two consecutive semesters, PSGE 8001 Research Apprenticeship and PSGE 8002 Research Apprenticeship II) under the supervision of a member of the faculty;